community-led-design/kit/src/resources/media-release-form.md

 type: Tool
 buildingBlock: Community involvement
 ---
+## What

+A template that you can use to create a media release form for your project.
+This template provides sample text and can be adapted depending on your potential co-designers' preferred communication style and method (email, letter, phone, whatsapp message, instagram, etc).

+## Why

+It can be helpful to use a template as a starting point in order to customize your own consent form.

 {% learning "Use this template as a starting point to create a media release form for your project." %}

 # Media Release Form

 ☐   I hereby give permission for \[Full Name] to participate in \[Activity Title] as part of the \[Project Name].